Visitors to Bratislava can store their luggage at bus and train stations:

 If you want to try to speak Slovak, be aware that a substantial difference exists between addressing somebody who is not familiar to you and your friend.
 Just as in French, the second person plural is used in this case.
 Also address this person by his/her surname and use different greetings than you would with your friends.

-In comparison with other cities, traveling without a ticket on the various forms of urban transport are treated quite severely in Bratislava.
+Traveling without a ticket on the various forms of urban transport are treated quite severely in Bratislava.
 Checks are frequent and the inspectors are always in plain clothes.
-In order to avoid an unpleasant situation, remember that the tickets must be validated on board.
-Please note that tickets are not sold on board of he urban transport, where you can only by card or you can purchase a ticket at a ticket machine or from a kiosk.
+Remember that the tickets must be validated on board.
+The tickets are sold on board of he urban transport, where you can only by card or you can purchase a ticket at a ticket machine or from a kiosk.

 Mail and Telephones

 Postage stamps are available at post offices and also from kiosks.
 The Main Post Office is conveniently situated in the Old Town on SNP Square 34-35 ( 2 CU 19).
 The office is open Mon-Fri 7 a.m. – 8 p.m., Sat 7 a.m. – 6 p.m., Sun 9 a.m. – 2 p.m.
 For calling and using the mobile phone services with local prices you can buy a sim card from a local mobile operator.

 The country code for Slovakia is 00421, Bratislava 02 (just 2 if calling from abroad); local telephone numbers have 8 digits.